Learn all about the fabrics for sewing clothing so that you’ll love to sew that fabric and love to wear the clothing you make with it!

 8. Quilting Cotton

 I don’t often recommend quilting cotton for clothing since it’s so stiff, but you can use quilting cotton for fabric.
+It is really good for beginners!
 The only garments I recommend it for are fitted button downs, bows, boys’ button downs, and little girls’ dresses.
-It’s also great for women’s pencil skirts or fitted button down shirts.
+It’s also great for women’s pencil skirts, fitted dresses, circle skirts, or fitted button down shirts.

 Quilting cotton works best for fitted items.
 I’m currently making two girls’ dresses using this Triangle Quilting Cotton* and this Floral Quilting Cotton*.
 Quilting cotton is really easy to sew with and comes in all kinds of colors and prints.
 It’s really inspiring to walk through rows of quilting cotton.